freon4dsl/Freon4dsl/README.md

 ```

 ## Starting the web app editor
-* Go to the package containing your language, this can e.g. be any package in
-  and build the language
+* Go to the package containing your language, this can e.g. be any package and build the language. if you make changes to language then also do this run build
 ```bash
   cd Freon4dsl/packages/samples/StudyConfiguration
   npm run build